willgarcia/kubernetes/ex2-pod.md

 Start 1 container in 1 POD

+Basic configuration:
+* environment variables
+* port
+* names

 TODO: Nginx example

 ## 3. Multi-containers

 Start N containers in 1 POD

+Basic configuration
+* volumes
+* "link" with an other container in the same POD

+All the containers inside a POD are under the same network

 TODO: Example with shop-app/catalog/review

-See current example with Busmeme:
+See current example with Busmeme: `busmeme-pod.yml`

 ```
 kubectl delete pod busmeme